 For the kids who are interested, we offer opportunities to work on math, reading, and writing skills.
 About 1/3 of our children go on to Apple Blossom (fairly academic), about 1/3 to Waldorf-inspired schools, and about 1/3 split into private, charter, or home school programs.
 We find that we accommodate all of our families well, with our unique philosophy and practices.

 Tree House Hollow's Adventure Day Program (for our older Creekside students) ensures that most of our students, who attend 3 or more days, have one full class day in nature.
+In transportation provided by the school, we take a weekly field trip to one of the many wonderful regional parks offered in our county.
+We spend the day immersed in nature, led by the children to wherever the adventure calls them.

 Tree House Hollow offers a summer camp program for eight weeks during the summer time.
 The summer program varies slightly from our school year program.
 We are 100% outside in our play gardens (except for rest time) and you have the convenience of signing up on a weekly basis.
 We plan themes for the kids to immerse in for the week and the Creekside camp goes on several field trips.